coding-panda/panda-pods-repeater-field/README.txt

 * Change: Resize the window after running all JavaScripts.

 = 1.4.6 - 4th February 2020 =
-* fix: Fixed the problem that the trahs, save and edit buttons had to be clicked twice on mobiles to work.
+* fix: Fixed the problem that the trash, save and edit buttons had to be clicked twice on mobiles to work.
 * add: some styling for the load more div.
 * add: Integration with Simpods Area Field.